Tutorial: Part 1 -Building a Solar Powered Raspberry Pi Weather Station – GroveWeatherPi

 The Base unit, generally a microprocessor, allows for easy connection of any input or output from the Grove modules. and every Grove module typically addresses a single function, such as a simple button or a more complex heart rate sensor.

 You don’t need a Base unit to connect up to Grove modules.
-You an use a cable (Grove to Pin Header Converter) to run from the pins on the Raspberry Pi or Arduino to the Grove connectors.
+You can use a cable (Grove to Pin Header Converter) to run from the pins on the Raspberry Pi or Arduino to the Grove connectors.
 We use the Pi2Grover Grove to Raspberry Pi Interface in the GroveWeatherPi project.

 So what is a Grove Connector?

 A Grove connector is a four pin standardized size connector used to plug into base units and Grove modules.
 The picture above shows the male Grove Connector.
 The male connectors come in flat 90 degree versions and vertical versions as in Figure 2.
-Seeedstudio has the exact dimensions in this specification ( http://www.seeedstudio.com/http://www.seeedstudio.com/wiki/images/6/69/3470130P1.pdf).
+Seeedstudio has the exact dimensions in this specification ( https://www.seeedstudio.com/https://www.seeedstudio.com/wiki/images/6/69/3470130P1.pdf).
 These standardized connectors (common to all types of Grove Connectors) are the key to making this system work.
-They are keyed to prevent plugging them in backwards, and the four types of connectors (see below) are all designed so that if you plug the wrong type of device into the wrong type of base unit, there is no problem.
+They are keyed to prevent plugging them in backward, and the four types of connectors (see below) are all designed so that if you plug the wrong type of device into the wrong type of base unit, there is no problem.
 They just won’t work.
 This is a good thing.

 The one exception would be if you plugged in a 3.3V I2C Grove module that is non-5V tolerant into a 5V I2C Grove connector you could fry the device.